Who We Are

 Please donít post any information that directly or indirectly discloses the identity of family members, friends or relationship partners.
 This includes (but is not limited to) direct information such as real names, photographs, addresses, phone numbers, email addresses, etc., as well as, indirect information such as pet names, local venues, etc.

 Do not solicit personal contact information from other members on the boards or in PM, as this is considered a violation of privacy.
 If someone volunteers their information in a personal context, it is their right to do so, but you are under no obligation to reciprocate.
 Please respect the privacy of others as you wish your own privacy to be respected.
 If someone solicits personal contact information from you and the solicitation makes you uncomfortable in any way, you are encouraged to report the incident to any Moderator or Administrator.

 This is a moderated forum.
 The moderators are also people who have dealt with or are dealing with a personality disordered person in their own lives.
 The moderating team can move, delete, split and combine threads.
-They also have the discretion to edit or delete member posts when such posts are determined to be in conflict with the guidelines.
+They also have the discretion to edit or delete member posts when such posts are determined to be in conflict with these guidelines.

 Moderators can suspend accounts if a poster is not respecting others or contributing constructively in the spirit of the community.
 A warning will be given to any regular member before an account is suspended.
-Drive-by spammers who sign up and immediately post unrelated content or advertisements, solicitations, offensive, adult-oriented or gratuitous, unrelated attention-seeking material will have their post removed and their account removed without a warning.
+Drive-by spammers who sign up and immediately post inappropriate content will have their post removed and their account removed without a warning.

 .
 Do not use the original thread or any other forum to question or debate moderating decisions as this is a further distraction from the original thread topic.